opendefensecloud/solution-arsenal/docs/developer-guide/architecture.md

 **Architecture: SolAr System Components and Data Flow**

-The system follows a layered architecture where users interact through `kubectl` (or GitOps tools), requests flow through the Kubernetes API aggregation layer to the SolAr API Server.
+The system follows a layered architecture where users interact through `kubectl`, GitOps tools, or the **SolAr Web UI**.
+Requests flow through the Kubernetes API aggregation layer to the SolAr API Server.
 Controllers reconcile the declared resources and drive the rendering pipeline.

+The Web UI (`solar-ui`) is a Go Backend-for-Frontend (BFF) that serves a React SPA and proxies authenticated requests to the Kubernetes API.
+It handles OIDC authentication via Dex, forwarding the user's identity token as a K8s bearer token.
+See [ADR-010](adrs/010-UI-Architecture.md) for architectural details.

 **Key Design Decisions:**